Academic Regulations

 Final examinations are given at the end of each term.
 During the first weeks of a Fall or Spring term, the Registrar’s Office issues a Projected University Examination Schedule which presents the likely schedule of final examinations for the semester.
 The Registrar’s Office will then issue the definitive University-wide Final Exam Schedule typically in early to mid-November for a Fall term and early to mid-April for a Spring term.

-Exams missed for travel are not excused.
+Final exams missed for travel are not excused.
 Travel plans should be scheduled for dates that fall on holidays, on weekends, or after final exams.
-Students should wait to confirm travel plans for winter break until the beginning of the semester when they have confirmed their weekly course schedule (including discussion sections and labs) and their final exam schedule to ensure that they will be present for all final exams.
+Students should wait to confirm plans to leave campus for winter break until they have confirmation of their weekly course schedule (including discussion sections and labs) and of their final exam schedule, in order to ensure that they will be present for all final exams.

 Rescheduling Final Exams